Beginner's Guide to an Easy Crochet Baby Hat

-A crochet beanie is the perfect choice for making an easy crochet baby hat.
+A crochet beanie is a perfect choice for making an easy crochet baby hat.
 The beanie is simple to craft, keep baby's head warm, and never goes out of style.
-The crochet beanie is a shape that actually works for all ages, so when you learn how to follow this recipe, you'll actually be learning how to make crochet hats for everyone.
+A beanie is a shape that works for all ages, so when you learn how to follow this recipe, you'll be learning how to make crochet hats for everyone.
+It is designed with the beginner in mind, worked in the rounds of single crochet stitches, joined with a slip stitch at the end of each round.
 Rather than a pattern, this guide gives you adaptable instructions to make an easy crochet baby hat using any yarn for any age.

-Yarn: This easy crochet baby hat can be made using any yarn that you want.
-This recipe is easily adaptable to different fibers and different weights.
-However, as a beginner, you may find that you want a little more direction than "any yarn".
-Start by looking for "baby yarn"; most brands offer it and that's always a safe bet when crocheting baby hats.
-In general, beginners work best with smooth, solid-colored, light-colored, worsted weight yarn.
+This easy crochet baby hat can be made using any yarn you want and is easily adaptable to different fibers and weights.
+However, as a beginner, you may find that you want a little more direction than "any yarn"."
+As you consider which yarn to choose for your baby hat, keep in mind most brands have lines specifically labeled "baby yarn."
+Beginners work best with smooth, solid-colored, light-colored, worsted weight yarn.

-The weight of your yarn (DK, worsted, bulky, etc.), the fiber selected and the finished size of the hat will all impact how much yarn you need.
+How many yards, or grams, you will need depends on the weight of the yarn (DK, worsted, bulky, etc.), its fiber content, and the finished size of the hat.
 As a general guide, here is approximate yardage for worsted weight yarn:

 - Preemie Beanie: 30 to 50 yards

 - Baby Beanie: 60 to 80 yards

 - Toddler Beanie: 70 to 90 yards

 Do remember, however, that this is only a guide and your results may differ.
 In general, you should find that one ball of yarn is sufficient for most crochet baby beanies.